 - Room on the Broom* by Julia Donaldson

 This stained glass pumpkin suncatcher is one my kids made and is really popular every year, it’s a great way to discuss colour mixing and good for fine motor skills too!
+I’ve added a video tutorial of this craft to this page so that you can watch it in action or click through for the written instructions.

 Paper bowl monsters are great for toddlers to make as they can go wild with the decorations – after all who knows what a mummy would really look like?!